microsoft/Olive/_sources/tutorials/configure_systems.rst.txt

-.. _configuring_olivesystem:
+.. _how_to_configure_system:

-Configuring OliveSystem
+How To Configure System
 =========================

-This document describes how to configure the different types of OliveSystems
+A system is the environment (OS, hardware spec, device platform, supported EP) that a Pass is run in or a Model is evaluated on.
+It can thus be the **host** of a Pass or the **target** of an evaluation.
+This document describes how to configure the different types of Systems.

 Local System
 -------------